 What is Included

 Please see the Register page for details on costs.
 The conference includes multiple wine tastings, an introductory reception on Thursday, Friday excursions into wine country including dinner, possibly one or two lunches depending on sponsorship and COVID protocols, and outstanding content.
-Not included in the conference price are your hotel, transportation to and from the area, optional pre-conference and post-conference excursions, most meals, and optional Wine Education Sessions on Thursday prior to the conference.
-We charge a small fee for some of these events primarily to establish exact participation numbers for our event hosts.
+Not included in the conference price are your hotel, transportation to and from the area, optional pre-conference and post-conference excursions (generally only $25), and most meals.

 Arrival and Departure